megasyst/lab/docs/2_subscription.rst

   2. User redirects to http://{BASE_URL}/start/{KEYWORD}?{YOUR_CUSTOM_PARAMS};
   3. User accepts subscription service terms and conditions by clicking confirmation button;
   4. Megasyst's platform checks the confirmation parameters on http://{BASE_URL}/callback
-  5. Megasyst's platform redirects user to the callback URL of the service with YOUR_CUSTOM_PARAMS and result parameters:
+  5. Megasyst's platform redirects user to the callback URL of the service with YOUR_CUSTOM_PARAMS and result parameters (for JSON requests these data returns directly without redirect):
     * **ad_channel**, ad channel identifier (by default: SYSTEM)
     * **carrier**, `mobile network`_
     * **country**, country